Symphony station (Sound Transit): Services

-In addition to light rail service, Symphony station is adjacent to four surface bus stops on 3rd Avenue near its entrances, served by several King County Metro routes and three RapidRide lines: the C Line to West Seattle and South Lake Union, the D Line to Ballard and the E Line on Aurora Avenue North to Shoreline.
-The area is also served by two east–west routes (routes 2 and 12) that travel towards First Hill and eastern Seattle.
+In addition to light rail service, Symphony station is adjacent to four surface bus stops on 3rd Avenue near its entrances, served by several King County Metro routes and three RapidRide lines: the C Line to West Seattle and South Lake Union, the D Line to Ballard and the E Line on Aurora Avenue to Shoreline.
+The area is also served by east–west routes on Seneca and Spring streets that travel towards First Hill and the Central District.
+The RapidRide G Line stops on Spring and Madison streets and continues east through First Hill to Madison Valley.
 During light rail disruptions, King County Metro also runs a special route between light rail stations that stops on 3rd Avenue between University and Union streets to serve Symphony station.

 From 2009 to 2019, several bus routes also ran in the tunnel alongside Link light rail.
 The final set of bus routes in the tunnel were divided into three bays by their outbound direction: Bay A was served by three routes heading north toward Northgate and the University District and east towards Kirkland (routes 41, 74, and 255); Bay C was served by three routes heading south through the SODO Busway toward Kent and Renton (routes 101, 102, and 150); and Bay D was served by one route heading east via Interstate 90 to Bellevue (Sound Transit Express route 550).
 The bus routes were relocated in March 2019 to new stops on 2nd, 3rd, and 4th avenues to serve the area around the station.